giveucon/giveucon/README.md

 ## License

-Give-U-Con is licensed under the terms of the Mozilla Public License, v.
+giveUcon is licensed under the terms of the Mozilla Public License, v.
 2.0.